sigven/pcgr/pcgrr/pkgdown/index.md

 ![](img/pcgr_dashboard_views.png)

-PCGR has been developed by scientists affiliated with the [Norwegian Cancer Genomics Consortium](http://cancergenomics.no), at the [Institute for Cancer Research/Oslo University Hospital](http://radium.no).
+PCGR originates from the [Norwegian Cancer Genomics Consortium (NCGC)](http://cancergenomics.no), at the [Institute for Cancer Research, Oslo University Hospital, Norway](http://radium.no).

 ### Example reports